Printed Books, Maps & Manuscripts Auctions

 Our specialists handle everything from individual books to single-owner collections, including books in all the traditional categories: travel and topography, including maps and atlases, natural history, sporting, science, fine bindings, private press, children’s and illustrated books and modern first editions.
 We also include autographed letters and manuscripts, particularly those of literary interest.

-Valuations take place both in our Sussex Saleroom and our London office on Upper Grosvenor Street, Mayfair, and 'pop-up' valuation days across the country.
+Valuations take place both in our Sussex Saleroom and our London office on Cromwell Place, South Kensington, and 'pop-up' valuation days across the country.
 Preliminary estimates can also be provided via email, and we are delighted to arrange home visits.
 Valuations are complimentary and are also conveniently available online.

 Just get in touch with your contact details, and we can assist you further.